Financial Wellness for College Students

 Borrow

-Credit Card Smart - Get Rid of Credit Card DebtThis article gives you ways of getting rid of your credit card debt and shows you the advantages and disadvantages of credit use.
+Credit Card Smart - Get Rid of Credit Card DebtThis article gives you ways of getting rid of your debt and shows you the advantages and disadvantages of credit use.

 Loan Repayment CalculationA useful tool to help you figure out your monthly loan payment.

-Student Loan Repayment Strategies: A list of resources to help you figure out where you are now, your repayment options, and make a plan to take action.
+Student Loan Repayment Strategies: A list of resources to help you figure out where you are now, your repayment options, and plan to take action.

 Spend

-Financial Institution Comparison Chart for Your UseThis chart gives you instructions on how to compare financial services from different financial institutions.
+Financial Institution Comparison Chart for Your UseThis chart gives instructions on comparing financial services from different financial institutions.

 How Can I Save on Groceries?: Great strategies for saving on groceries.